-With each rotation around the development cycle, we learn more, and hopefully refine the product.
+With each rotation around the development cycle, we review where we’re going to learn more, and hopefully refine the product.
 These refinements, or changes — which improve the product — all have some kind of cost.
 The magnitude depends on when the engineering change request occurs.

 Note: For the sake of argument, we use the term “Engineering Change Request” very liberally.
 It’s a structure event in some companies, and in others it means only changes after production begins.
 For this article, it means anything that moves the design in a different direction — big or small.

 The cost of each change increases because we have more time, money and energy invested.
 Sometimes the cost is not actual, but inferred — because we don’t “want” to make the change.
 We’ve put a lot of effort into something and change means discarding at least some of what we’ve done.
 A graphical representation of the generally accepted Cost vs. Time with respect to Design Freedom is this image.

 Generally Accepted Inverse Relationship of Project Cost & Design Freedom

 I argue there is not a “Design Freedom” curve, but only a shift in the “Costs” curve with each Engineering Change Request.
 We are, after all, free to make changes any time.
 The impact, or cost, of such changes (implicit or explicit) in money, time, reputation, opportunity, etc., are really the issue.
 For grins, we can show a little shift in the Design Freedom curve as a nod to project inertia, however.
 Let’s look at a different perspective.

 A Wider Perspective Of Cost & Change Relationships